In a world where nearly all the world’s information is at our fingertips, the barriers to lifelong learning are gone.

-A great way to get inside the minds of civilization greatest thinkers is to read their books.
+A great way to get inside the minds of civilization’s greatest thinkers is to read their books.

-- The Classics – Free Ebooks Reading List – A collection of classic ebooks that you can read online for free.
+2. The Classics – Free Ebooks Reading List – A collection of classic ebooks that you are freely available in the public domain.

-- A Lifetime’s Reading: The World’s 500 Greatest Books – Compiled by the prolific Philip Ward, a librarian, scholar, editor and author of more than 50 books.
+3. A Lifetime’s Reading: The World’s 500 Greatest Books – Compiled by the prolific Philip Ward, a librarian, scholar, editor, and author of more than 50 books.

-- Great Literature of the Eastern World – I couldn’t find an equivalent book of Eastern books online but this book apparently covers the major works of prose, poetry and drama from China, India, Japan, Korea and the Middle East.
+6. Great Literature of the Eastern World – I couldn’t find an equivalent book of Eastern books online but this book apparently covers many major works.

-- Project Gutenberg – Read over 42,000 free books in the massive Project Gutenberg archive.
+9. Project Gutenberg – Read over 42,000 free books in the massive Project Gutenberg archive.
 Download many of them directly to Kindle or other mobile reading formats.
-Amazing resource for self-education.

-- Good Reads – A massive social network (recently acquired by Amazon) for discovering new books and sharing the books you love.
+10. Good Reads – A massive social network for discovering new books and sharing the books you love.